CBD’s takeover and introduction into the mainstream has been unprecedented, making many well-known business eager to get involved.

 Whole Foods founder Steve Mackey recently said that once cannabis is legalized in Texas, grocery stores would probably get involved within the business.
 “You just never know what happens over time with markets.
 They change and evolve,” he said.
 Although selling marijuana in the aisles of Whole Foods sounds like a distant truth, the licensing of CBD and hemp products could occur much sooner, especially considering how other companies and competitors are approaching the matter.

-Walmart, or the store where you can buy anything and everything, showed some interest last year on getting involved with the CBD business.
-On October 2018, Walmart’s Canada division was conducting research on adding CBD products to their stores, causing a brief but considerable 2.5 bump on their share price.
-We’re waiting for you, Walmart.
+Walmart, or the store where you can buy anything and everything, showed some interest last year in CBD.
+In October 2018, Walmart’s Canada division was conducting research in order to add CBD products to their stores, causing a brief but considerable 2.5 bump on their share price.
+Currently, you can purchase some of their products online, but we’re still waiting on news that confirm their full investment on the cannabinoid.